myscriptbox-org/deb-publish/README.md

 **deb-publish** key john@doe.com info@garagesoft.com -delete
 The key is represented by the second email address.

-### account.key.arg [obj] -upload-from-gpg-man
+### account.prikey.arg [obj] -exists
-This command uploads a key, both private and public parts, from the local gnupg key database into the remote account's database.
+This command checks if a private key exists in a remote account's key database.
 Example:
-**deb-publish** account.key john@doe.com info@garagesoft.com -upload-from-gpg-man
+**deb-publish** account.prikey john@doe.com garagesoft.com -exists
+The command outputs 'yes' if the private key exists and 'no' if it doesn't.
 The key is represented by the second email address.
 ### account.prikey.arg [obj] -download
 This command downloads a private key from a remote account's key database.
 Example:
 **deb-publish** account.prikey john@doe.com info@garagesoft.com -download > mykeyfile.pri
 You can choose any name for the 'mykeyfile.pri' argument.

-### account.prikey.arg [obj] -exists
-This command checks if a private key exists in a remote account's key database.
-Example:
-**deb-publish** account.prikey john@doe.com garagesoft.com -exists
-The command outputs 'yes' if the private key exists and 'no' if it doesn't.
-The key is represented by the second email address.
-### account.pubkey.arg [obj] -download
-This command downloads a public key from the remote account's key database.
-Example:
-**deb-publish** account.pubkey john@doe.com info@garagesoft.com -download > myfile.pub
-You can choose any name for the 'myfile.pub' argument.

 ### account.pubkey.arg [obj] -exists
 This command checks if a public key exists in a remote account's key database.
 Example: